rajesh674/RewardPointsTracker/README.md

-# Rewards Program Calculation
+# Customer Rewards Program (Frontend)
+A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.

 ## Overview
 This project calculates reward points earned by customers based on their purchase transactions over a three-month period.
 The rewards program awards points according to specific rules based on transaction amounts.

-## Calculation Rules
+## Project Description
 A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.

 A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction